prettier/prettier/docs/rationale.md

 Generally, you get the best results when placing comments **on their own lines,** instead of at the end of lines.
 Prefer `// eslint-disable-next-line` over `// eslint-disable-line`.

-Note that “magic comments” such as `eslint-disable-next-line`, `istanbul ignore next` and `$FlowFixMe` might sometimes need to be manually moved due to Prettier breaking an expression into multiple lines.
+Note that “magic comments” such as `eslint-disable-next-line` and `$FlowFixMe` might sometimes need to be manually moved due to Prettier breaking an expression into multiple lines.

 Imagine this piece of code: